tushar-sharma/tushar-sharma.github.io/_posts/2023-08-29-week1-september-reflection-2023.md

 ### Jinnah

 Interesting thing I learned about Jinnah is that he never went to jail.
-Also he never wrote a book.According to Istiaq Ahmad[^ham], he also enjoyed pork sausages.
+Also he never wrote a book.According to Ishtiaq Ahmed [^ham], he also enjoyed pork sausages.

  In contrast, Nehru, Gandhi and even Savarkar wrote book and went to jail.
 I find left in India often demonizes Savarkar.
 The RSS/BJP ecosystem lampoons Nehru.
 I guess both of unwarranted.
 Both went to jail against the British.
 Of course you can cherry pick events or speeches to criticize either one of 'em.